OpsiMate/documentation/opsimate-docs/docs/alerts/alert-management.md

 - See full alert information, including labels, payload, and timestamps
 - Follow a direct **link to the source** alert in the original monitoring tool
 - Use a **runbook link** to jump straight to the documentation or procedure for handling that alert
+- Set and view ownership information for better accountability

 Each alert shows its source integration for easy traceability back to the original monitoring system.